 The turtles can be easily observed in specific locations, particularly in the regions of Ayia Napa (in must-see Green Bay, but also in Konnos Beach, Kalamies Bay, and Sirena Bay) and Paphos.
 The best chance of encountering turtles is during the summer months when they’re regularly seen in June, and in their greatest numbers from August to October.

 The common marine fauna of the coastal waters of Cyprus includes several species of seabream and wrasse, salema, damselfish, as well as more iconic (and rarer) species such as the dusky grouper, the Mediterranean moray or the parrotfish.

 Octopus, cuttlefish, sea anemones, and red starfish are also common in Cypriot waters.
 In total, nearly 300 species make their home in the shallows, providing the perfect opportunity for even beginner snorkelers to witness spectacular underwater life.

-Due to its position close to Egypt and the entrance of the Suez Canal, Cyprus is one of the Mediterranean areas which is the most affected by Lessepsian migration, the migration of marine species from the Red Sea to the Mediterranean Sea.
+Due to its position close to Egypt and at the entrance of the Suez Canal, Cyprus is one of the Mediterranean areas which is the most affected by Lessepsian migration, which is the migration of marine species from the Red Sea to the Mediterranean Sea.